Anahila Kanongata'a: Member of Parliament

-In 2019, Kanongata'a-Suisuiki served on the Abortion Legislation Committee which considered the Abortion Legislation Act, that proposed eliminating most legal restrictions on abortion in New Zealand.
+In her first term, she served on the health committee (2017–2018) and the social services committee (2018–2020).
+She was appointed to the Abortion Legislation Committee, which considered the Abortion Legislation Bill that proposed eliminating most legal restrictions on abortion in New Zealand, in 2019.
 She opposed the bill during all three readings of the bill in Parliament, which subsequently passed into law in March 2020.